Edit

 • Risk and safety metrics: These metrics focus on identifying potential content risks and ensuring the safety of the generated content.

-Screenshot of add testing criteria.
+Screenshot that shows how to add testing criteria.

 AI quality (AI assisted) AI quality (NLP) Risk and safety metrics

-Groundedness, Relevance, Coherence, Fluency, GPT similarity F1 score, ROUGE, score, BLEU score, GLEU score, METEOR score Self-harm-related content, Hateful and unfair content, Violent content, Sexual content, Protected material, Indirect attack
+Groundedness, Relevance, Coherence, Fluency, GPT similarity F1 score, ROUGE score, BLEU score, GLEU score, METEOR score Self-harm-related content, Hateful and unfair content, Violent content, Sexual content, Protected material, Indirect attack

 AI Quality (NLP) metrics are mathematically based measurements that assess your application's performance.
 They often require ground truth data for calculation.
 ROUGE is a family of metrics.
 You can select the ROUGE type to calculate the scores.
 Various types of ROUGE metrics offer ways to evaluate the quality of text generation.
 ROUGE-N measures the overlap of n-grams between the candidate and reference texts.